 - Only 70% as sweet as table sugar.

 Long-term effects of increased allulose consumption are not yet known.

 Recommendation: Use it sparingly with other sweeteners.
 Although allulose is shaping up to be an ideal keto-friendly sweetener, it may be best to wait until more high-quality research is conducted and the sweetener is less expensive.
 Try using erythritol instead.
 It has the same sweetness level as allulose, has been proven to be safe at high doses, and is 2-3x cheaper.

 Usage Tips: You can use allulose as a replacement for table sugar to make carb-laden recipes into keto-friendly treats.
 To match the sweetness of table sugar, add around 1.4 to 1.5 times more allulose.
 You can also use it in combination with other concentrated sweeteners like sucralose or stevia to achieve a more natural sweetness level without adding calories or messing with the consistency of your food

 Inulin – GI: 0

-Not to be confused with insulin, inulin is a natural based sweetener that is commonly extracted from chicory root.
-According to studies, we can absorb some of the inulin we digest – so even though the packaging may tell you otherwise, it may not be true.
+Not to be confused with insulin, inulin is a natural chain of indigestible carbohydrates that is commonly extracted from chicory root.

 Monk Fruit – GI: 0